 common in the more civilized races."

-the public opinion of the Native American Indian was very low, they opted to use the Smithsonian archeologists and historians to once again manipulate historical facts and change
+public opinion of the Native American Indian was very low, they opted to use the Smithsonian archeologists and historians to once again manipulate historical facts and change the history of

-blindly focused all their attention on the development of North American Indian cultures- regardless of validity.
-On a positive note, however, by linking the living factions of the Native
+focused all their attention on the development of North American Indian cultures- regardless of validity.
+On a positive note, however, by linking the living factions of the Native American people

 Native American Indian Tradition Speaks on the Survivors of Atlantis in North America